fabriziotappero/go_cheatsheet/README.md

 ## Interfaces

-Used to implement Abstraction, Polymorphism, Decoupling and Testing.
+Interfaces are used to implement Abstraction, Polymorphism, Decoupling and Testing.

 ```go
 // Interface declaration
 type Awesomizer interface {
     Awesomize() string